max630/git-rehi/README.md

 * merge which contains only one parent from changes sequence, and all others already exist and are untouched by the rebase.
 I call it "external merge".
-  They are supported, detected and handled when specified in todo.
+  External merges are supported: detected and handled when specified in todo.
 * merge which contains two or more parents from changes sequence.
 That is "internal merge".
-Support is in development.
+There is an experimental support for such merges, with use of `reset` and `:` steps.